 Parnate: starting and adjusting the dose

-This commentary offers practical advice for starting treatment, and adjusting the dose to get a timely response, with irreversible MAOIs (Parnate™, Nardil™, Marplan™ ).
-It brings together information from my published scientific papers (1-7) and from other previous commentaries on this website (see MAOI sub-menu under ‘Antidepressants’).
+This commentary offers practical advice for starting treatment, and adjusting the dose to get a timely response, with irreversible MAOIs (Parnate™, Nardil™, Marplan™).
+It brings together information from my published scientific papers [1-12] and from other previous commentaries on this website (see MAOI menu).
 I am an internationally recognised expert on MAOIs and their interactions.

-Whilst preparing to start TCP it is helpful to be confident about what can be used to help while waiting, and what can be given in combination.
+Whilst preparing to start TCP it is helpful to be confident about what can be used to help while waiting (although a washout period is often not necessary), and what can be given in combination.
 Contrary to what many doctors have been led to think, it is actually pretty simple — anything, except an SRI.
 But the details are discussed here

 Foods now have lower tyramine levels than in the past, so the diet is quite easy to follow and for many patients involves few, if any, changes.
-Exhaustive details and discussion about that are in the MAOI sub-menu: the downloadable monograph is the definitive source of data published.
+Exhaustive details and discussion about that are in the MAOI sub-menu: the downloadable monograph is the seminal and definitive up-to-date source of data published (most of the information in medical texts and on the Internet is either incorrect, or decades out of date, or both).

 It is preferable to use proper drugs names, not ‘trade’ names — one should know what you are using/taking, and navigating the scientific literature requires using the proper chemical name in order to find information.